NLNOG/ring-web/content/post/bitterbal-joined-the-ring.md

 BITTERBAL - AS 200995 - joined the RING today.

 > BITTERBAL is the LAB network of BIT (AS12859).
-This ASN is mostly used for tests, measurements and PoC&#x27;s.
+This ASN is mostly used for tests, measurements and PoCs.

 Users can connect to bitterbal01.ring.nlnog.net, which is located in Netherlands.